Are Life Insurance Premiums Tax Deductible? Business & Personal

 Broader Tax Benefits of Business Life Insurance

-Even when premiums aren't deductible, life insurance still delivers significant tax advantages for businesses:
+Even when premiums aren't deductible, life insurance still delivers significant tax advantages for businesses in 2026:

 • Tax-free death benefits: Under IRC Section 101, death benefit proceeds paid to a business are generally income tax-free (subject to PPA compliance for employer-owned policies).